Start FreeLog in

 You will notice that it is very similar to the Pull Requests analysis page.
 This is because it is based on the same principles.
 Like pull request analysis, short-lived branch analysis has two significant features:

 When selecting a Short-lived branch from the list of branches, you can see that on the Summary tab, the quality gate and the six quality metrics are displayed.
-In addition, the other tabs, Issues, Security Hotspots, Measures, Code, and Activity let you see more details about the analysis.
+In addition, the other tabs, Issues, Security Hotspots, Measures, and Code let you see more details about the analysis.

 Long-lived branch analysis